- 1/2 cup dried split peas

 - 1 can (28 ounces) diced tomatoes, undrained

-- In a 1-qt. glass container, layer the first seven ingredients in the order listed.
-Place the pasta in a 1-qt. resealable plastic bag; add to the jar.
-Seal tightly.
-Yield: 1 batch (4 cups).
+- In a half-pint glass container, layer the first seven ingredients in the order listed; seal tightly.
+Place the pasta in a 1-pint resealable jar; seal.
+Yield: 1 batch (3 cups).

-- To prepare soup: Remove pasta from top of jar and set aside.
-Place water in a Dutch oven; stir in soup mix.
+- To prepare soup: Place water in a Dutch oven; stir in soup mix.
 Bring to a boil.
 Reduce heat; cover and simmer for 45 minutes.
-Add the chicken, tomatoes and pasta.
-Cover and simmer for 15-20 minutes longer or until pasta, peas and lentils are tender.
+Add chicken, tomatoes and pasta.
+Cover and simmer until pasta, peas and lentils are tender, 15-20 minutes longer.
 Yield: 14 servings (3-1/2 quarts).